Healthy sugar substitutes

 The glycemic index is usually classified in:

-Honey has a high glycemic index, varies depending on the type of honey, but is usually between 70 and 80, while the rice syrup usually has a glycemic index of around 20 and agave syrup has a glycemic index around 19.
+Honey has a high glycemic index, which varies depending on the type of honey, but is usually between 70 and 80, while the rice syrup usually has a glycemic index of around 20 and agave syrup has a glycemic index around 19.
 For this reason, we can say that natural molasses and syrups are healthier than honey.
 The amount of calories in a food is not as important as its glycemic index.

 Moreover, from the energy point of view, honey has a very yin energy (expansive) that promotes mental scattering and cooling of our body, while rice syrup has a much more stable energy.